-We do not expect significant sales until 2021, at the earliest, and to date we have not generated any profit and expect to incur losses for the foreseeable future and may never become profitable.
+We do not expect significant sales until late 2019, at the earliest, and to date we have not generated any profit and expect to incur losses for the foreseeable future and may never become profitable.
 Therefore, based on our current business plan, we anticipate a need to raise further funds.
 Any issuance of shares of our common stock could have an effect of depressing the market price of shares of our common stock through dilution of earnings per share or otherwise.

 The amount and timing of the expenditures needed to achieve our development and commercialization programs will depend on numerous factors, some of which are outside our control.
 Changes in our plans could result in the need for additional funds.
-The primary factor impacting the amount and timing of any additional expenditures is the timing of the completion of our pilot commercial operation for AquAdvantage Salmon, which is expected to commence in 2017.
-Until the pilot operation is completed, we will have no sources of revenue and thus will require funds to cover operational losses, which have recently averaged between \$7 million and \$8 million per year.
+The primary factor impacting the amount and timing of any additional expenditure is the timing of the stocking of our two new production facilities in Rollo Bay and Indiana, which are dependent upon the completion of construction and renovation activities at the sites and the approval from the FDA to operate the sites with AquAdvantage Salmon.
+Until these two sites become operational and reach full capacity, we will have only modest revenues from our Panama site to cover net losses, which were \$9.3 million and \$8.5 million in 2017 and 2016, respectively.

-Following completion of the pilot commercial operation, we plan to commercialize the product through the channel we determine to be most advantageous to the Company.
-Such efforts may involve producing AquAdvantage Salmon eggs for commercial production, licensing the technology to salmon growers, and/or growing out the salmon in our own land-based facilities.
-If we elect to grow-out fish ourselves, we would need to invest in the construction of land based recirculating aquaculture system facilities.
-These facilities have estimated construction costs of \$15 million for each 1,000 metric tons of output.
-We have begun an active search in both the United States and Canada for either an existing land-based recirculating aquaculture system facility or a site on which to build a new facility for the commercial production of AAS.
+Following the completion of the first harvests from our two new production facilities, we plan to evaluate additional commercialization alternatives for our product through the channel we determine to be most advantageous to the Company.
+Such efforts may involve producing AquAdvantage Salmon eggs for commercial production, licensing the technology to salmon growers, and/or continuing to grow out the salmon in our own land-based facilities.
+If we elect to grow out the fish ourselves, we would need to invest in the construction or purchase of additional land-based recirculating aquaculture system facilities.
+These facilities have estimated construction costs of \$17 million for each 1,000 metric tons of output.